EKbanaML/ekbanaml.github.io/_posts/Cassandra/2021-09-15-cassandra-setup.md

 author: sudip
 ---

-Before we dive into the installation of Cassandra, let's first familiarize ourselves with what is Cassandra and its architecture.
+Before we dive into the installation of Cassandra, let's first familiarize ourselves with what Cassandra is and its architecture.

 #### What is Cassandra?
 Cassandra is a NoSQL distributed database(decentralised) based on peer-peer architecture as it is masterless with high availability, scalability and data distribution across multiple nodes.
-With high availability service, there is no single point of failure.
+Cassandra provides a high availability service with no single point of failure.

 #### Architecture of Cassandra
 ![architectureofcassandra]({{ site.url }}{{ site.baseurl }}/assets/images/cassandra/architecture.png)

-The design of cassandra is based to handle enormous amount of data across multiple nodes without any single point of failure.
-Cassandra has peer-peer distributed system across it’s nodes, and data is distributed among all the nodes in a cluster.
+The design of cassandra is based to handle enormous amounts of data across multiple nodes without any single point of failure.
+Cassandra has a peer-peer distributed system across it’s nodes, and data is distributed among all the nodes in a cluster.

 1) All the nodes in a cluster play the same role.
 Each node is independent and at the same time interconnected to other nodes.